amarao/duoload/README.md

 It also got some manual polishing (mostly in specs, PRDs and tests) and was completely reviewed by humans.

 It also was tested to work with Duocards as per Jule 2025 with a personal database of 2k+ words.

+# Current state and plans

+Most of the plan was implemented, we have working code and packages.

+Leftovers:

+* Fix linux/arm issue for build and image
+* Update docs on how to extract deck id.
+It is not the simplest task.
+* I want to validate it works on someone's else machine and deck before final release.